AWhiteKnight/ioBroker.moma/README.md

 =================

 **MoMa** is an adapter for **Mo**nitoring and **Ma**intenance of an ioBroker based home automation installation.
-**MoMa** aims at home automation installations which are a bit more complex than a single machine running all in one or a small number of machines doing some basic load balancing within one network.
+**MoMa** aims at home (automation) installations which are a bit more complex than a single machine running all in one or a small number of machines doing some basic load balancing within one network.

 It is not intended as a replacement for administration tools like **Puppet**, **Chef**, **Salt** or **Ansible**.
 Those are for large environments with many computers and are capable of remote installation of packages. **MoMa** will only be able to remotely update existing installations, no remote installation and no remote configuration.

-I am using it for monitoring my IT-infrastructure at home (including home automation) and keeping it up to date.
+I am using it for monitoring my IT-Infrastructure at home (including home automation) and keeping it up to date.

 ## Changelog

 ### 0.0.1
-* (awhiteknight) initial release : Get the Adapter running and show first values of the machines.
+* (AWhiteKnight) initial release : Get the Adapter running and show first values of the machines.

 ## License
 The MIT License (MIT)